 We don’t know what the Cerebral Catalyst will become; we can only start it up, guide it along, and see where it goes.

-When you start a project like an independent literary magazine, people are likely to ask why (although most of us here are in the habit of coming up with wild schemes on a daily basis, me especially whilst on my beloved roger black treadmills, and most of our friends and relations have gotten used to it).
+When you start a project like an independent literary magazine, people are likely to ask why (although most of us here are in the habit of coming up with wild schemes on a daily basiS, and most of our friends and relations have gotten used to it).
 The simplest answer is that we needed to, for there aren’t enough things like what you’re reading right now: the big mainstream magazines are too stuffy, the little ones are too inaccessible, and most collegiate publications don’t publish often enough.
 The Cerebral Catalyst is a cheerful rebel of a magazine, and it’s long overdue.
-For starters, this isn’t some masturbatory inner-circle running machine project bent on inside jokes and personal glory.
+For starters, this isn’t some masturbatory inner-circle project bent on inside jokes and personal glory.
 It’s an attempt at creating a community.
 Sure, you’ll see the work of the editors within the pages of the Cerebral Catalyst, because they’re impossible to shut up.
 But you’ll see a lot of other people here; people who were beckoned, welcomed, or wandered in of their own accord.
 We like those kind of people.
 We’re especially fond of people who want to play along, because the truest aim of the Cerebral Catalyst is to fight against mental stagnation.
 The point, I think, is not to push any particular belief or to appeal to any particular demographic, but simply to keep playing around with ideas and trying out new things to see what happens.
 And just what does the title mean?

 - Cerebrum: n.
 The largest part of the brain, serving to control voluntary movements and coordinate mental actions.

 - Cerebral: adj.
 Characterized by the use of the intellect, rather than intuition or instinct.

 - Catalyst: n.
 A person, thing, or idea that stimulates a reaction or change.